-No matter how much you study a second language, reading a newspaper is always tough.
-You have to understand business English, for sure.
-You also need to know idioms, slang, more slang and pop culture.
+To read a newspaper, you have to understand business English, for sure, but you also need to know idioms, slang, more slang and pop culture.

 We’re going to walk step-by-step through some major business English news headlines.
 Headlines are the titles of articles, and they are written with the purpose of telling readers the main idea of the article.